Zokirkhon1002/Zokirkhon1002/README.md

 - 👀 I’m interested in Coding and Problem Solving

 - 💻 TECHNICAL PROFICIENCY:
   👨🏻‍💻 participated projects and gained experience in Frontend and Backend.
-Helped others code like bugs fixing in particular way, especially by filtering, searching, sorting, data overflowing, working with API and requesting like (GET, POST, PUT, ...).
+Helped others code like bugs fixing in particular way, especially by filtering, searching, sorting, data overflowing, working with API.

 - 👍 Like professional knowledge of technologies in JavaScript, React, Redux toolkit, NodeJS, ExpressJS and MongoDB. learned TypeScript, Python and more JavaScript frameworks: express-handle-bars, EJS, jestJS, Joi, jwt, mongoose, jim and so on.